Muhammed58/Client-Management-Project-MERN/ReadMe.md

 # React Admin Dashboard - An UGLY project from my early coding years😀
-I keep sharing this to show people how bad your code can be in first years 🎉 The aim of the project is to make appointments with the dietitians' consultants, diet follow-ups, and client development analysis.
+I keep sharing this to show people how bad your code can be in first years 🎉

+The project aims to make appointments with the dietitians' consultants, conduct diet follow-ups, and conduct client development analysis.

 ##### Table of Contents
 [Features](#features)